baurine/grafana-value-formats/README.md

 # Grafana Value Formats

-Extract code about value formats from grafana repo and dis some slight changes.
+Extract code about value formats from grafana repo and did some slight changes.

 ## How to use